 - The parent/guardian collecting the unaccompanied minor at the airport must provide proof of identification.

 Conditions for travel to Canada

-- Children travelling to Canada alone or with adults that have no legal custody over them are strongly advised to hold letter of travel consent signed by legal guardian or parent with legal custody.
+- Children traveling to Canada alone or with adults who don't have legal custody of them are strongly advised to hold a letter of travel consent signed by a legal guardian or parent with legal custody.
 This letter should contain:

 b.
 Destination in Canada, stating length of stay, and